YufeiZhan/NumScore/README.md

 3. Inside the **/ui** folder, run `docker build -t numscore-ui .`
 4. In the root **/numscore** folder, run `kubectl create -f k8s/` for the first time and run `kubectl delete -f k8s/` beforehand if errored
 5. Access the service with `localhost:31000`
+6. To connect with the mongo database, use `kubectl port-forward db-679fd84bdc-ftbsz 37017:27017` and then use `localhost:37017` to establish connection

 ## RBAC
 There two types of users with difference access level to the various features of the app: